Blqtent/jackc/README.md

 Extension `//#` acts the same as `/*#` except it is single line.

+WARNING: These extensions are only supported by the public domain jack compiler described in this document.

 ### 3.7 Callback extension

 The `callback` keyword extension allows to call a method referenced by an object.
 It is useful for creating generic algorithms independent of types.

+WARNING: This extension is only supported by the public domain jack compiler described in this document.
+Do not use it for the orginal Hack platform.

+This extension is a cheap replacement for `virtual` C++ functions and Java non-static, non-final, non-private methods.

 The syntax is:
 ```
 class MyCallback {
 	// the class must have no field

+	// There can be only one callback per class.
 	// the callback is called by invoke()
 	// it must return int and have two int parameters
 	method int callback(int a, int b) {